wp-plugins/doctorlogic-components/readme.txt

 yet.
 Contact DoctorLogic from the email address or phone number on the DoctorLogic settings screen in WordPress if you need help.

+Some hosting environments block the ability to call web-services.
+Make sure php.ini has these settings:

+allow_url_fopen = on
+allow_url_include = On

 == Screenshots ==

 1. The DoctorLogic configuration screen in WordPress Admin.